Citi Trends (NASDAQ:CTRN) Updates Q1 2022 Earnings Guidance

-Citi Trends (NASDAQ:CTRN – Get Rating) last released its quarterly earnings results on Tuesday, March 15th.
-The company reported $1.16 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.09 by $0.07.
-Citi Trends had a return on equity of 46.72% and a net margin of 6.28%.
-The firm had revenue of $240.97 million for the quarter, compared to the consensus estimate of $241.80 million.
-During the same quarter last year, the business posted $1.81 EPS.
-Equities research analysts predict that Citi Trends will post 4.45 EPS for the current fiscal year.

-Hedge funds have recently modified their holdings of the stock.
-Barclays PLC raised its holdings in Citi Trends by 53.7% during the fourth quarter.
-Barclays PLC now owns 11,207 shares of the company’s stock worth $1,062,000 after purchasing an additional 3,914 shares during the last quarter.
-JPMorgan Chase & Co. raised its holdings in Citi Trends by 13.4% during the fourth quarter.
-JPMorgan Chase & Co. now owns 15,735 shares of the company’s stock worth $1,491,000 after purchasing an additional 1,854 shares during the last quarter.
-Wells Fargo & Company MN raised its holdings in shares of Citi Trends by 197.1% in the second quarter.
-Wells Fargo & Company MN now owns 20,614 shares of the company’s stock worth $1,793,000 after acquiring an additional 13,676 shares during the last quarter.
-Cubist Systematic Strategies LLC raised its holdings in shares of Citi Trends by 399.8% in the fourth quarter.
-Cubist Systematic Strategies LLC now owns 22,295 shares of the company’s stock worth $2,112,000 after acquiring an additional 17,834 shares during the last quarter.
-Finally, UBS Group AG raised its holdings in shares of Citi Trends by 18.7% in the third quarter.
-UBS Group AG now owns 28,883 shares of the company’s stock worth $2,107,000 after acquiring an additional 4,546 shares during the last quarter.
+A number of hedge funds have recently made changes to their positions in CTRN.
+Wells Fargo & Company MN raised its holdings in Citi Trends by 197.1% in the 2nd quarter.
+Wells Fargo & Company MN now owns 20,614 shares of the company’s stock valued at $1,793,000 after acquiring an additional 13,676 shares during the period.
+Morgan Stanley boosted its position in shares of Citi Trends by 215.5% in the second quarter.
+Morgan Stanley now owns 42,195 shares of the company’s stock valued at $3,671,000 after acquiring an additional 28,821 shares during the period.
+UBS Group AG grew its stake in shares of Citi Trends by 18.7% in the third quarter.
+UBS Group AG now owns 28,883 shares of the company’s stock valued at $2,107,000 after acquiring an additional 4,546 shares in the last quarter.
+Bank of New York Mellon Corp raised its stake in Citi Trends by 4.7% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 44,432 shares of the company’s stock worth $3,241,000 after purchasing an additional 1,985 shares in the last quarter.
+Finally, JPMorgan Chase & Co. grew its position in shares of Citi Trends by 13.4% during the 4th quarter.
+JPMorgan Chase & Co. now owns 15,735 shares of the company’s stock worth $1,491,000 after purchasing an additional 1,854 shares in the last quarter.

 Citi Trends Company Profile (Get Rating)